Acoustic monitoring of the gelation of a colloidal suspension: Correlation between rheological and acoustical results

 The most rigorous definition is given by the Winter criterion: by analyzing the evolution in time of the viscoelastic moduli at different frequencies, the gelation time $\tau_\text{W}$ can be defined as the time at which the loss angle $\tan\delta = G'' / G'$ is independent of frequency.
 This criterion was justified by theoretical arguments on the behavior of viscous and elastic moduli when approaching the critical point of percolation~\cite{winter_1987,chambon_1987,holly_1988,hodgson_1990,winter_1991}.
-It also coincides approximately with the time at which the elastic modulus $G'$ overcomes the viscous one $G''$~\cite{drabarek_2002,matsunaga_2007}, which is a more intuitive definition.
-While being initially introduced for chemical gels forming by reticulation, this criterion has also been successfully applied to the physical gels we are investigating~\cite{trompette_2000}.
+While being initially introduced for chemical gels forming by reticulation, this criterion has also been successfully applied to physical silica gels~\cite{trompette_2000,ponton_2002}.
+The time defined from Winter criterion also coincides approximately with the time at which the elastic modulus $G'$ overcomes the viscous one $G''$~\cite{drabarek_2002,matsunaga_2007}, which is a more intuitive and common definition.
+It is interesting to note that applying this latter definition would allow to define a frequency-dependent gelation time but our rheological measurements showed almost no effect of frequency on the probed range.

+Measurements by Cao et al.~\cite{cao_2010} showed that gelation time obtained from Winter criterion evolves exponentially with concentration $[\mathrm{NaCl}]$ along: